suraj-fusion/ServeBoard/README.md

 It is simple webapp which helps users submit their request to a business.
 It is divided into two sections for the users and another for the business

-### Currently at this stage of the webapp it can handle only one business and multiple users but it can be later scaled for multiple businesses
+### Currently at this stage of the webapp it can handle only one business and multiple users but it can be later be developed for multiple businesses

 ### User Section